The Pitch 2014

 For information about the judges for The Pitch Caribbean, click here.

 Dr Paula Gooder is a freelance writer and lecturer in Biblical Studies.
 Her research areas are the writings of Paul the Apostle (with a particular focus on 2 Corinthians), New Testament Interpretation and the development of Ministry in the New Testament Period.

 She is Canon Theologian of Birmingham and Guildford Cathedrals, Lay Canon at Salisbury Cathedral, a Six preacher of Canterbury Cathedral, Vice president of the Bible Society, Visiting lecturer at King's College, London, and Associate lecturer at St Mellitus College, London.
 She is a Reader in the Church of England and a member of General Synod.
-Paula attended the finals for The Pitch in January 2013, is particularly interested in story form and keen to help the theological development of the competition.
+Paula attended the finals for The Pitch in January 2013 and was a judge in January 2014.
+She is particularly interested in story form and keen to help the theological development of the competition.

 Actor David Gyasi was born in Hammersmith, London and has appeared on Stage, TV and Screen.
 Currently he is filming on Christopher Nolan's Interstellar and previous screen appearances include Cloud Atlas, The Dark Knight Rises, Red Tails (all 2012), and Shooting Dogs.
 Amongst his many TV appearances are White Heat, Dr Who, Waking the Dead, Murderland and Law and Order, and he has appeared on stage across the UK including War Horse at the National Theatre.